hoodlm/loganhooddotcom/_posts/2023-12-17-junkdrawer-monorepo.md

 $ git fetch
 ...
 $ git merge --allow-unrelated-histories -- github/logan-rosalind-rust
-logan@logan-mint-hp ~/C/FakeJunkDrawer (main)> git merge --allow-unrelated-histories -- rosalind

 Auto-merging .gitignore
 CONFLICT (add/add): Merge conflict in .gitignore Auto-merging Cargo.toml
 CONFLICT (add/add): Merge conflict in Cargo.toml
 Auto-merging README.md
 CONFLICT (add/add): Merge conflict in README.md
-Automatic merge failed; fix conflicts and then commit the result.
+**Automatic merge failed; fix conflicts and then commit the result.**
 ```

 Well, that didn't go so well.
-I'm trying to merge two Rust projects together.
 Right off the bat,
 I have identical filepaths for README, .gitignore, and Cargo.toml.
-This blind-merge also crams
+This blind merge also crams
 all the files in the `src` directory together, which is not what I want either.

 ### Preparing sub-projects for merging: directory restructuring